Managing State

 Note

-If no data exists get() will return null
+If no data exists get() returns a null value.

 Removing values